ar-cyber/ITBlockList/Investigations/xvpn.md

 # Investigation on X-VPN
-Collected by Andrew Robinson
+Collected by Andrew Robinson <br>
-Verdict: Evasive, ignores antivirus, identification stealer
+Verdict: Evasive, ignores antivirus, identification stealer <br>

-Malware: Possibly
+Malware: Possibly <br>
-Dangerous: YES
+Dangerous: YES <br>
-Should be disabled: YES
+Should be disabled: YES <br>

 Summary:
 - The reason why X-VPN works is that it sends an invalid payload of a website that is not true; this evades antivirus